Khalid Al-Faisal: Political career

-After returning to Saudi Arabia, Prince Khalid served as director general of the Presidency of Youth Welfare in the ministry of labor and social affairs in 1967.
+After returning to Saudi Arabia, Prince Khalid served as director general of the Presidency of Youth Welfare in the ministry of Labour and Social Affairs in 1967.
 His term lasted until April 1971 when he was appointed as governor of Asir Province, replacing Fahd bin Saad in the post.
 Khalid was governor of the province until 2007.
 He was credited with bringing the province a measure of modernity and prosperity.
 At the end of the 1990s and the beginning of the 2000s, he sought to use its natural beauty and cool climate to attract Arab tourists.
 But many inhabitants were resentful that the oil-based welfare state had not provided for them.

-As governor, he held majlis, open-house meeting with citizens, twice a day.
+As governor, Prince Khalid held majlis, an open-house meeting with citizens, twice a day.
 The region also had its first telephone line under his governorship.

-According to a leaked WikiLeaks cable, Prince Khalid went to extraordinary lengths to renovate his late father's palace to host a party for Prince Charles during his 2006 visit.
+According to a leaked diplomatic cable, Prince Khalid went to extraordinary lengths to renovate his late father's palace to host a party for Prince Charles during his 2006 visit.
 The cable revealed that at the time Khalid had been living in the old palace which was in dire need of renovation.
 He directed a Western business associate to renovate the palace in three weeks and rewarded the businessman with $13,000 when Prince Charles was impressed.
 Khalid then built a new palace while the old palace was converted into a university.

 On 16 May 2007, Khalid was appointed governor of Makkah Province by King Abdullah, replacing Prince Abdul Majeed bin Abdulaziz who died in office.
 The province includes the Muslim holy city of Makkah and the second largest city in Saudi Arabia, Jeddah.
 In 2010, he ordered hotels, restaurants, shops and wedding halls in the province to drop all their non-Arabic names and use Arabic only for signboards.

 As governor, he played a major role in managing the annual Hajj in Makkah.
-According to leaked diplomatic cables, he visited Beirut in 2009 to meet with Lebanese parliamentarians.
-In June 2011, Prince Khalid presided at the opening of the Rabigh's expansion of its desalination plant.

 On 22 December 2013, he was appointed as minister of education, replacing Faisal bin Abdullah Al Saud in the post.
 On 29 January 2015, Prince Khalid was appointed once again the governor of Makkah Province by King Salman.